Best Of

 What is the best short completed visual novel?

-Katawa Shoujo offers a complete experience with five routes that can each be finished in a few hours.
+Katawa Shoujo offers a complete experience with five stories that can each be finished in a few hours.
 VA-11 Hall-A is another strong short option with a satisfying self-contained narrative.
-For browser access, StoryNight routes provide compact completed stories.
+For browser access, StoryNight stories provide compact completed stories.

 Are there completed visual novels I can play for free?

 Yes.
 Katawa Shoujo is entirely free.
 Many completed visual novels on itch.io are free or pay-what-you-want.
-StoryNight offers free introductory routes with complete story arcs in browser.
+StoryNight offers free introductory stories with complete story arcs in browser.

 How do I know if a visual novel is actually completed?